HPV in men

 - Trouble swallowing / feeling like you have something stick in your throat

 - Change to your voice

 Can men get tested for HPV?

 Instead, men are advised to keep an eye out for any changes to the genitals, or any symptoms affecting that area, or the mouth and throat.
 This includes lumps, rashes, discharge and pain.

-If you’re sexually active and sleeping with new and casual partners, you might risk getting exposed to high risk or "warts" HPV.
-The best way to stay protected is to get the HPV vaccine, as this offers protection against the most prevalent high-risk strains, as well as genital warts.
+If you’re sexually active and sleeping with new and casual partners, you might risk getting exposed to high risk HPV.
+The best way to stay protected is to get the HPV vaccine, Gardasil 9, as this offers protection against the most prevalent high-risk strains, and the majority of cases of genital warts.

 Other than getting vaccinated, it’s always advised that you practise safe sex when you’re having sex with a new or casual partner: